imanuelgittens/javascript-studies/Introduction-To-HTML-Fundamentals/Exercises/questions.md

 - type: specifies the media type of the linked document.
 In our example the document is of type `text/css`.

-- href: specifies the location of the linked element through a URL. in our example, the main.css file is in our current directory. the link could have easily been comething like this. `href="/css/main.css"
+- href: specifies the location of the linked element through a URL. in our example, the main.css file is in our current directory. the link could have easily been something like this. `href="/css/main.css"`

 There are also some attributes not shown here that can be included in the `<link>` tag -